 You may pay the total price for the tour by credit card, check or bank transfer.
-In order to reserve your place on the tour, Rediscover Tours requires a non-refundable 20% deposit with the final payment due 45 days before the first day of the tour for custom tours and 60 days for group tours unless otherwise indicated.
+In order to reserve your place on the tour, Rediscover Tours requires a non-refundable 20%-30% deposit.
+Final payment is due 45 days before the first day of the tour for custom tours and 60 days for group tours unless otherwise indicated.

 In Japan the voltage supply is 100 and the electrical sockets are the same flat 2 pin types (not 3 pin) as in North America.
 The frequency of electric current is 60 Hertz in West Japan (Kansai area, Nagoya, Hiroshima, Shikoku and Kyushu) and 50 Hertz in East Japan (Tokyo, Yokohama, Tohoku, Hokkaido).
 While most modern North American appliances will work fine, but maybe a little slower-in Japan, most European appliances will not.
 To be safe we advise you to check the specifications of your appliance.